The Points Guy

 For years, the American Express Business Platinum has been a go-to card for premium travel perks, particularly for lounge access.
 However, the Capital One Venture X Business is proving to be a stronger, more cost-effective alternative, especially for business owners who prioritize airport lounges, flexible rewards, and straightforward benefits.

-While both cards offer valuable perks, the Venture X Business provides better lounge access, stronger value for its annual fee, and a simpler, more rewarding earning structure—all without the restrictive spending categories and high additional user costs that come with the Amex Business Platinum.
+While both cards offer valuable perks, the Capital One Venture X Business provides better lounge access, stronger value for its annual fee, and a simpler, more rewarding earning structure—all without the restrictive spending categories and high additional user costs that come with the Amex Business Platinum.

 More Lounge Access Without the Extra Fees

-1. Venture X Business Allows Access to Priority Pass Restaurants
+Venture X Business Allows Access to Priority Pass Restaurants

 Many airport lounges can be overcrowded, especially during peak travel times, and getting a free restaurant credit is often a better option than waiting for space in a crowded lounge.

-2. Venture X Business Includes Capital One Lounges
+Venture X Business Includes Capital One Lounges

-3. Amex Centurion Lounge Access Comes With Restrictions
+Amex Centurion Lounge Access Comes With Restrictions

-While Amex Platinum offers Centurion Lounge access, Amex has restricted guest access unless you meet a $75,000 annual spending threshold.
-Venture X Business, on the other hand, allows two free guests with every lounge visit, making it a better choice for business owners who frequently travel with employees or partners.
+While the Amex Business Platinum offers access to Centurion Lounges, Amex has restricted guest access unless you meet a $75,000 annual spending threshold.
+The Capital One Venture X Business, on the other hand, allows two free guests with every lounge visit, making it a better choice for business owners who frequently travel with employees or partners.

 Better Value for the Annual Fee